moj-analytical-services/mojap-metadata/README.md

 pip install 'mojap-metadata[arrow] @ git+https://github.com/moj-analytical-services/mojap-metadata'
 ```

-This means we can continuely add converters (as submodules) and add optional package dependencies ([see pyproject.toml](./pyproject.toml) ) without making the default install any less lightweight. `mojap_metadata` would only error if someone tries to import a converter subclass that with having the additional dependencies dependencies installed).
+This means we can continuely add converters (as submodules) and add optional package dependencies ([see pyproject.toml](./pyproject.toml) ) without making the default install any less lightweight. `mojap_metadata` would only error if someone tries to import a converter subclass that with having the additional dependencies dependencies installed.

+## Converter systems

+### SQLAlchemy Converter

+Uses the [Inspector](https://docs.sqlalchemy.org/en/20/core/reflection.html#fine-grained-reflection-with-inspector) class to extract from metadata from database dialects supported by [SQLAlchemy](https://docs.sqlalchemy.org/en/20/dialects/index.html#dialects).

+See [SQLAlchemy Converter](/mojap_metadata/converters/sqlalchemy_converter/) for more details.

-## Postgres Converter
+### Postgres Converter

 Postgres Converter provides the following functionality